 To date the research on pipeline structures mostly focused on the buckling of different pipe configurations under compressive forces.
 Such research projects were carried out to investigate the buckling and fracture of pipe walls under compressive loading.
 The research projects [1], [2], [3] are some examples of experimental studies which analyzed the occurrence of local buckling in the form of wrinkles in the pipe wall due to bending.
 On the other hand there is a limited amount of research projects studying the tensile strain capacity of pipeline that considers the effect of the internal pressure.

 Different mathematical descriptions of the tensile strain capacity (εtcrit) of pipes are available in the literature in the form of prediction equations.
 Some of these are incorporated in the CSA code for Pipeline Systems Operation (CSA Z662).
-However there is no well-established method for predicting the tensile strain capacity under internal pressure and the current equations in the CSA code don’ t consider the effect of internal pressure on εtcrit.
+However there is no well-established method for predicting the tensile strain capacity under internal pressure and the current equations in the CSA code don’t consider the effect of internal pressure on εtcrit.
 Also none of the currently available methods for tensile strain capacity prediction are applicable to vintage pipes with steel grade X52.
 The current equations in the literature assume a steel grade of X65 or higher.
 These conditions make it necessary to investigate the strain response of X52 pipes under internal pressure.

 Cold bending is applied in order to change the direction of a pipeline in a horizontal or vertical plane.
 This can be necessary to conform with the terrain conditions.
 Cold bending is done on site using cold bending machines.
 In the process of cold bending the material properties of the tension and compression side can be affected differently since the compression side (intrados) of the pipe can be loaded beyond the yield stress in compression whereas the tension side (extrados) can be loaded beyond yield stress in tension.
 In case of the occurrence of local buckling in form of a wrinkle at the compression side, the wrinkled part of the cold bend experiences high tensile strains and is more likely to fail due to tensile strain than the tension side.
 However, experimental studies carried out by Sen et al [1], [2] demonstrated that failure of a cold bend at the tension side can occur earlier than compressive failure under certain loading configurations.
 However, the level of internal pressure at which such failure mechanism can occur is not well understood.